ShaunOchenduszko/Project4-ML/README.md

 ## Directory Structure

-Project4-ML \n
-Home
+**Project4-ML**

+**Home**
-  .gitignore
+- .gitignore
-  README.md
+- README.md

-Code
+**Code**
-  ETL.ipynb
+ - ETL.ipynb
-  games_ML.ipynb
+ - games_ML.ipynb
-  Color_Extraction.ipynb
+ - Color_Extraction.ipynb
-  Color_Extraction_Sample.ipynb
+- Color_Extraction_Sample.ipynb
-  sample_test.ipynb
+- sample_test.ipynb

-Resources
+**Resources**

+The Final Data set was used for the machine learning in this project.

+The top 1000 was an effort to try to utlize and group the colors in a different way, testing to see if it preformed better.

-  Final_Data_w_Colors.csv
+- Final_Data_w_Colors.csv
-  top_1000_from_boris_data.csv
+- top_1000_from_boris_data.csv

 Note: Our intial datasets were not uploaded due to size constraints, however, the ETL notebook includes the code to conduct the necessary API pulls.